 - Plant easy-to-grow garlic in your vegetable garden or Vegepod for some great tasting garlic next Summer.
-You can choose from a number of varieties including Elephant Garlic.
-Garlic Marco is a strong flavoured variety suitable for stews and soups.
+You can choose from a number of seasonal bulbs and seeds including garlic and onions, strong flavoured variety suitable for stews and soups.

 Plants in our Homes can help you Live Life Better.

 The breathable air in our homes and office spaces can be 10 times more polluted than the air we breathe outdoors.
 As humans we breathe out co2 and breathe in oxygen, On a purely physical level, plants remove carbon dioxide from the air and replace it with oxygen, improving our indoor air quality.